Based on our criteria, these are the best places to buy a house in 2018.

 This one goes out to all you tech-happy city slickers.
-The fourth city on our list of best places to buy a house in 2018 is a growing hub that’s well known for its love for sports, barbecue, and technology.
-Right in the middle of the country stands Kansas City, and its central location is just one of many selling points.
+The fourth city on our list of best places to buy a house in 2018 is a growing hub.
+It’s well known for its love for sports, barbecue, and technology.
+Right in the middle of the country stands Kansas City.
+And its central location is just one of many selling points.

 Aside from technological advancements, the home of the Royals provides the perfect balance between work and play.
-It’s got an international airport with flights an easy three hours away from business ventures you may have on either coast.
-Then, when you’re home to unwind, there’s no shortage of bars, breweries, and barbecue joints to hit up with your buddies and revel in the nightlife.
+It’s got an international airport with flights just three hours away from business ventures you may have on either coast.
+When you’re home to unwind, there’s no shortage of bars, breweries, and barbecue joints to hit up with your buddies.
 Or join local sports fanatics and root for your favorite team—whether it’s baseball, football, soccer, or even NASCAR.
-And if that’s not enough to entice you, check out the famed Power and Light District—a crowd favorite for upscale shopping and entertainment.
+And if that’s not enough to entice you, check out the famed Power and Light District.
+It’s a crowd favorite for upscale shopping and entertainment.
 It’s all part of everything there is to offer in Kansas City.

 5. Fayetteville, AR

 U.S. News & World Report rated Fayetteville the #5 Best Place to Live and the #8 Most Affordable Place to Live in the U.S. in 2018.
 CBS News MoneyWatch named it the #4 Cheapest Place to Live in the U.S. And Fayetteville was named on Money’s list of Best Places to Live in Every State for Arkansas.
 Need we say more?
 Maybe not, but we will anyway.
-Not far from the Ozark National Forest lies this sweet little historic town that’s home to roughly 84,000 happy and healthy residents.
-In Fayetteville, you’ll find all kinds of life’s little joys: small-town charm, history, great schools, lots of activities for the whole family, and so much more.
+Not far from the Ozark National Forest lies this sweet little historic town.
+It’s home to roughly 84,000 happy and healthy residents.
+In Fayetteville, you’ll find all kinds of life’s little joys.
+Small-town charm, history, great schools, lots of activities for the whole family, and so much more.
 Let’s dive in.

 One thing you can’t miss about Fayetteville is its affordability.
 It’s recognized by multiple sources as an affordable, low-cost-of-living place to settle down, and online statistics and home listings confirm that home prices in the area are relatively affordable (with a median home price of $198,200, we can’t argue).

 There’s lots to do in Fayetteville.
-Residents love the arts, so on any given day, you might see the Walton Arts Center or TheaterSquared packed with patrons.
-Health-conscious moms rejoice at Fayetteville’s plethora of healthy dining options and their ever-popular farmers’ market, which is conveniently open seven months out of the year.
-History buffs get excited over the town’s original architecture, like that of University of Arkansas’s “Old Main,” and as U of A’s flagship campus, it’s a popular spot for college kids too.
-And even though there’s plenty to do in town, you’re never too far from any of the surrounding picturesque parks, trails, and lakes that are characteristic of the Ozarks.
+Residents love the arts.
+So, on any given day, you might see the Walton Arts Center or TheaterSquared packed with patrons.
+Health-conscious moms rejoice at Fayetteville’s plethora of healthy dining options.
+And their ever-popular farmers’ market, which is conveniently open seven months out of the year.
+History buffs get excited over the town’s original architecture, especially University of Arkansas’s “Old Main.”
+And, as U of A’s flagship campus, it’s a popular spot for college kids too.
+There’s plenty to do in town, but you’re never too far from any of the surrounding parks, trails, and lakes.

 This definitely isn’t your metro city.
 It’s that small, familiar, community-centric town that has options for everyone.
 So if you’re a busy mom juggling kids and work or you’re a retiree looking to hike, fish, and canoe in the afternoon, Fayetteville might be the best place for you to buy a house in 2018.